acbouzas/PDF-Chatbot-Guru/README.md

 ![image](https://github.com/acbouzas/PDF-Chatbot-Guru/blob/main/images/App's%20Screenshot.png)

 ## Introduction
 Dealing with PDF documents containing a wealth of information can be challenging.
-This application aims to simplify the process by providing a chatbot interface that allows you to ask questions about your PDF documents.
-It leverages natural language processing (NLP) and machine learning models toextracts text from PDFs, processes the content, and provides answers to your inquiries.
+This application aims to simplify the process by providing a chatbot that answers your inquiries about the uploaded PDF documents.
+It leverages natural language processing (NLP) and machine learning models to extract  text, process the content, and provide answers.

 ## Example